banderson20/pandas-challenge/README.md

 # pandas-challenge

-My code is the the PyCitySchools_starter files in the PyCitySchool/Starter_Code/PyCitySchools file
+My code is the the PyCitySchools_starter file in the PyCitySchool/Starter_Code/PyCitySchools file